benstraw/benstrawbridge.com/content/posts/recipe-template-for-ryder-theme/index.md

 # showTOC = true
 +++

-## Optimize your recipe content with the Schema
+## Optimize Recipe Content with the Schema

 The recipe templates for The Ryder Theme for Hugo websites are progressing well.
 Today I released an update that creates the [schema.org json-ld specification tags for a recipe](https://schema.org/Recipe).
 This allows your recipe content to show up as "rich content" in search engines and social media platforms.